Charles Maung Bo: Early life and education

 Bo was born on 29 October 1948, in Monhla Village, Shwebo District, Sagaing Region, Myanmar to parents John and Juliana Aye Tin.
-Bo's father, a farmer, died when he was 2.
-Thereafter, he was sent to a Salesian-run boarding school in Mandalay.
+Bo was baptized with the name Charles, as St. Charles Borromeo is his patron saint.
+Bo's father, a farmer, died when he was two.
+Thereafter, his local parish priest, Don Luwi, taught him the catechism between the ages of five and seven.
+He was sent to a Salesian-run boarding school in Mandalay, learning philosophy and theology from Father Giacomin Fortuanto.
 From 1962 to 1976, Bo studied at the Nazareth Aspirantate, a Salesian seminary, in Anisakan village, near Maymyo (now Pyin Oo Lwin).

 Career

 Bo was ordained a priest of the Salesians of Don Bosco order on 9 April 1976.
-He was appointed as prefect of the Roman Catholic Diocese of Lashio in 1986.
-Four years later, he was consecrated Bishop of Lashio.
+He was appointed prefect of the Roman Catholic Diocese of Lashio in 1986.
+Four years later, he was consecrated as the first Bishop of Lashio, preaching homilies in the local Kachin dialect, Maru.
+Bo also founded a new religious order, the Congregation of St. Paul's Brothers and Sisters, in 1990, dedicated to having "one vision of sharing the Good News of Jesus Christ with those who have not heard of him."
 In 1996, he was transferred to the Diocese of Pathein.
 On 17 March 2001, Pope John Paul II named him a member of the Pontifical Council for Interreligious Dialogue.

 On 24 May 2003, Pope John Paul named Bo Archbishop of Yangon.
 On 17 January 2009, Pope Benedict XVI named him a member of the Pontifical Council for Culture.